RaneemAlhorany/born_to_be_root/README.md

 ///////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////

 Virtual machine setup
+Virtual Machine Configuration
+Implement basic security and service settings within the system itself (from within the terminal after logging in)

      note : all command that use bellow also i write it inside file called sudo command